emile22/green-bof-req-collections/draft-stephan-green-bof-reqs-collections.md

 This memo extracts and groups requirements from the drafts which provided material to the green BoF.
 The aim is to determine initial sets of requirements actionable at different levels of the framework.

+Discussion Venues

+Source of this draft and an issue tracker can be found at https://github.com/emile22/green-bof-req-collections

 --- middle

 # Introduction